- location Zoom; RSVP required for link

 About Rabbi Jamie Kotler:

-Rabbi Kotler teaches Torah throughout the Boston area.
+Rabbi Jamie teaches Torah throughout the Boston area.
 A seeker all her life, she began studying Torah as a young mother of three, and fell in love.
 Jamie enjoys opening doors into Jewish texts for other spiritual seekers, enabling reflection on our connection to The One, to one another, to the chain of generations on whose shoulders we stand, and to the world we inhabit.
 She offers traditional and modern sources to enhance and deepen understanding of the text, and to help students find their own modern voices in the ancient words of our ancestors.